puzzle/amm-techlab/content/en/docs/02.0/2.2/configure.md

   Configure the application based on environment variables.
 ---

-In this stage we show you how to configure your application.
+In this stage, we show you how to configure your application.
 For this lab the application of the previous lab is used.

 ## Task {{% param sectionnumber %}}.1: Update application port inside deployment

 We will change the port of the application.
 With this change we need to adapt the deployment first.
-There are total three ports to change.
+There are three ports to change.
 The container port itself, and the ports for the liveness/readiness probes.

 {{< highlight YAML "hl_lines=28 38 46" >}}
 apiVersion: v1